vinnie-kaboom/ansible-api/README.md

 - Go 1.16 or later
 - Ansible installed on the server
+- Python 3.x (for dashboard)
+- Git
-- Git repository with your Ansible playbooks
+- jq (for repository management)
-- Basic understanding of Ansible playbooks

 ### 2. Installation